kihno/tic-tac-toe/README.md

 ## Description

-A Tic Tac Toe game build with vanilla javascript
+A Tic Tac Toe game built with vanilla javascript

 ## Built With